Lima Memorial Health System Logo

 Drinking during puberty can also change hormones in the body.
 This can disrupt growth and puberty.

 Too much alcohol at one time can cause serious injury or death from alcohol poisoning.
-This can occur with having as few as 4 drinks within 2 hours.
+This can occur with having as few as 4 to 5 drinks within 2 hours.

 Get Help for Your Child